XD-RCDepth: Lightweight Radar-Camera Depth Estimation with Explainability-Aligned and Distribution-Aware Distillation: Introduction

 \section{Introduction}

 Despite rapid progress in autonomous driving, depth estimation remains critical and comparatively underexplored.
 The task typically involves predicting a dense depth map either from an RGB image~\cite{bts,iebins,unidepth,p3depth} or from an RGB image augmented with a sparse LiDAR depth map~\cite{lidar1,lidar2,lidar3}.
 Purely camera-based approaches are ill-posed since RGB provides no direct geometric measurements, often yielding biased estimates.
 Incorporating LiDAR points as a geometric prior mitigates this issue and improves accuracy.
 However, LiDAR is costly and produces high-bandwidth data, creating storage and computation burdens that can impair real-time performance.
 Additionally, both cameras and LiDAR degrade under adverse weather~\cite{Adverse_survey}.
+For example, cameras perform poorly at night, while LiDAR is strongly affected by fog and snow.
 Motivated by advances in automotive millimeter-wave radar, which is relatively cost-effective and more robust in poor visibility, recent work~\cite{radarnet,getup,RadarCam-Depth,cafnet,tride} has increasingly explored depth estimation from RGB images in combination with sparse radar-derived depth.

+Although radar has the advantages noted above, the radar point clouds in the nuScenes dataset are markedly sparser and noisier than LiDAR due to limited elevation resolution, which effectively removes height information from the radar returns \cite{nuscenes}.
+To compensate, many methods adopt two-stage pipelines that first generate a quasi-dense radar depth map and then refine it with RGB images, or they introduce increasingly complex network designs \cite{rc-pda,radarnet,cafnet,RadarCam-Depth,getup,tride}.
+Both strategies increase latency and memory usage, undermining real-time deployment.
+This motivates compact, faster models that retain accuracy.